What Property Is Covered

 The exemption provided by this section shall be adjusted annually beginning on January 1, 2024 and thereafter on January 1 of each successive year by the increase in the cost of living.

-A.R.S. § 33-1123(B)This built-in adjustment means the exemption keeps up with rising prices over time.
-For Arizona families dealing with debt collection, this provision offers meaningful protection for the everyday items that make a household function.
-Combined with the homestead exemption for real property, these protections form an important baseline of asset security under Arizona law.
+For families dealing with debt collection, this provision offers meaningful protection for the everyday items that make a household function.
+Combined with the homestead exemption for real property, these protections form an important baseline of asset security.
+A motor vehicle is covered by a separate exemption statute, so families should look at both this section and the vehicle exemption together when assessing their total protection.